TIY-Austin-Front-End-Engineering/Hackathon/README.md

 ## Notes

 On Monday morning you will give a presentation of your app.
+Each group member must talk for 30-60 seconds about their process.

 ## Teams